ycrc/ycrc.github.io/docs/clusters/bouchet_amd.md

 ## Partitions

-For testing, the CPU-only AMD nodes are in the `day_amd` partition, and the GPU AMD nodes are in the `gpu_amd` parition.
+For testing, the CPU-only AMD nodes are in the `day_amd` partition, and the GPU AMD nodes are in the `gpu_rtx6000` parition.

 For detailed information about job limits and available compute nodes in each partition, please refer to [our Bouchet partition documentation](/clusters/bouchet/#partitions-and-hardware).